 I knew because you just returned from vacation that you would understand how hard it is to find something to eat!!
 The benefit for you is that you got to come home and start feeding everyone right again, but for the umpteen thousands of kids eating in a cafeteria daily, it's a whole different ball game!!

-My main thought after reading this is WOW, if she can eat a once or twice a week grassfed burger, drink real milk fairly consistently, take FCLO, keep real butter on hand (we took a jar of grassfed ghee with us on vacation), and then fill in with whatever she can find good in the cafeteria, she'll be doing WAY better than most kids heading off to college this fall!
+My main thought after reading this is WOW, if she can eat a once or twice a week grassfed burger, drink real milk fairly consistently, take CLO, keep real butter on hand, and then fill in with whatever she can find good in the cafeteria, she'll be doing WAY better than most kids heading off to college this fall!

-These areas may be promising, and could be a good place to get some whole foods: “Meals always include… Fresh Garden Salad Bar, Downtown Deli Bar“.
-For breakfast, the only thing that's a whole food on that list is the hard-boiled egg.
-For lunch, at first I thought, “Well, this Creamy Tomato and Roasted Pepper Soup might not be too bad, especially if she could drop a couple dollops of butter in there“, but then I read the ingredients, YUCK!
+Some of the options could be a good place to get some whole foods: “Meals always include… Fresh Garden Salad Bar, Downtown Deli Bar“.
+For breakfast, however, the only whole food on that list is the hard-boiled egg.
+For lunch, at first I thought, “Well, this Creamy Tomato and Roasted Pepper Soup might not be too bad, especially if she could drop a couple dollops of butter in there“, but then I read the ingredients, YUCK:

 INGREDIENTS: Water, SOUP MIX CREAMY TOMATO & PEPPER (DEHYDRATED VEGETABLES (TOMATOES, ROASTED RED BELL PEPPERS, ONIONS), BUTTERMILK POWDER, MODIFIED CORN STARCH, SUGAR, SEA SALT, CREAM (MILK), CANOLA OIL, SODIUM PHOSPHATE, SILICONE DIOXIDE (ANTI-CAKING AGENT), PAPRIKA (COLOR), SPICES, MALIC ACID, GARLIC POWDER, SOUR CREAM POWDER (CREAM, NONFAT MILK CULTURES), DISODIUM GUANYLATE, DISODIUM INOSINATE, MALTODEXTRIN, SALT, NATURAL FLAVOR (SOY), NONFAT DRY MILK, CHEDDAR CHEESE POWDER (MILK, SALT, CULTURES, ENZYMES, DISODIUM PHOSPHATE, LACTIC ACID), SOY LECITHIN, ROMANO CHEESE POWDER (MILK, CULTURES, SALT, ENZYMES, BUTTERMILK, PARTIALLY HYDROGENTATED SOYBEAN OIL, DISODIUM PHOSPHATE, CITRIC ACID), WHEAT FLOUR. )